phineas-pta/comfyui-auto-nodes-layout/README.md

 ## how to use

+> [!WARNING]
+> As per issue #8 changes to graph not visible until Undo + Redo.
+I struggle to reproduce this bug with my machine, if u have any additional information please share in #8

 **Installation**: via ComfyUI Manager for ease of use, or clone this repository manually using `git` if you’re developing (no additional requirements needed)

 **Using**: